· · · · · · ·

 Traveling with a Baby to Spain

 We didn’t stumble upon ‘no kids allowed’ anywhere, in fact, it’s totally normal to bring babies to a bar and bartenders were giving them fruits as a free treat.
-But, at restaurants the wait for any food was long and kids were getting antsy.
-Getting a waiter’s attention was a challenge itself so forget about milk being heated – we didn’t even bother to try.
+But, at restaurants the wait for any food was long (not to mention many didn’t even open until 8 PM) and toddlers were getting antsy.
+Getting a waiter’s attention was a challenge itself, so forget about milk being heated – we didn’t even bother to try.

-We always felt pushed around even with a stroller at train stations, waiting in lines, it seemed like people just didn’t care that they can fall on a baby which wasn’t the nicest experience (I actually had to push one old lady away when she tried to climb over our stroller because she wanted to skip the line which turned into a giant fight).
+We always felt pushed around even with a stroller at train stations, waiting in lines, it seemed like people just didn’t care that they could fall on a baby which wasn’t the nicest experience (I actually had to push one old lady away when she tried to climb over our stroller because she wanted to skip the line, which turned into a giant fight).

 More on Traveling to Spain with a Baby